-How will the Kulbhushan Yadav case affect Pakistan’s relations with India?
+How will the Kulbhushan Jadhav case affect Pakistan’s relations with India?

 A video showing the confession of the detained Indian spy has gone viral on social media.
 It is not just a video featuring a confession.
 Recently, we had Mustafa Kamal expose the internal workings of Muttahida Quami Movement (MQM) in his confession on the media which became a huge affair.
 This video outrivals the former big confession because it involves a Research and Analysis Wing (RAW) agent directly.